abhas/io/about.md

 > them integrate FOSS into more aspects of their operations.
 >
 > As the founder of a one-person company called Mostly Harmless, Abhas
-> experiments with and builds Free/Open Source Hardware (like hackable mechanical
+> experiments with and builds Free/Libre Hardware (like hackable mechanical
 > keyboards), self-hosted IoT solutions and strategies for using and distributing
 > software and hardware with freedom.
 >